MichaelCurrin/vsc-extension-quickstart/README.md

 ## How to generate a new extension from scratch

 These were the steps followed to create this project.
-If you don't want to use this repo directly, you can create your own from scratch.
+If you don't want to use this repo directly, you can create a new project using an official template.

-For more info, see the [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension) doc page.
+For more info, see the [Your First Extension][] doc page.

 You don't need to create a new directory.
 Start from your usually repos directory.